telerik/blazor-docs/common-features/input-adornments.md

 ## Managing Separators

 By default, the prefix and suffix are visually divided from the input element of the components by a separator.
-You can control whether the separator for the prefix and suffix will be visible through the following parameters:
+You can control whether the prefix and suffix separator will be visible through the following parameters:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)